PySimpleGUI/PySimpleGUI/readme_creator/output/call reference.md

 Returns a human-readable string of version numbers for:

 Python version
+Platform (Win, Mac, Linux)
-PySimpleGUI Port (tkinter in this case) tkinter version
+Platform version (tuple with information from the platform module) PySimpleGUI Port (PySimpleGUI in this case) tkinter version
 PySimpleGUI version
 The location of the PySimpleGUI.py file